 Students must comply with all College policies including, but not limited to, those related to tardiness, grades, attendance, leaves of absence, conduct, honesty, safety, harassment, discrimination, satisfactory academic progress, and payment.
 Students who fail to comply with college policies may be withdrawn from their program.
 Tuition will be refunded in accordance with the College's refund policy.
-Students should refer to the Code of Conduct, Sanctions, Hearing Panel, Interim Suspension, and Appeals sections in the Student Handbook for comprehensive information.
+Students should refer to the Code of Conduct section in the Student Handbook for comprehensive information.